Stevecreations/Cell_Annotation_TFM/assets/About.md

 ![Healthy cell vs Dysplastic cell](/assets/images/healthy_vs_displastic.jpg)

 This app allows the user to annotate and classify areas in an image.
-- Select an image directory
 - Navigate the images in directory
 - Freehand draw, using the mouse to highlight specific areas of the image.
-- Select annotation type Cytoplasm(Granules / Transparent), Chromatin (Heterogenic / Homogenic), Nº of Lobes (Normal / Abnormal)
+- Select annotation type Cytoplasm(Granular / Transparent), Chromatin (Heterogenic / Homogenic), Nº of Lobes (Hyposegmented/ Normal / Hypersegmented)
+- Select the priority of each characteristic when deciding if a cell is Healthy or presents Dysplacia.
 - Export the annotations made as a txt file (json format) and as an image.

 ## How to use this app
-The first step is to select the path to the directory where the images are stored by clicking on `Image Path`.
-A pop up explorer window will appear and allow the user to navigate and select the correct directory.
+The first step is to update the path directoryehre the images are stores by clicking on `Update Image Path`.

 To annotate the image, first select the annotation label you want to apply: